bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Nesting Events</h4>

-It is possible to have multiple event handlers and triggers, nesting one inside another.
+<p>It is possible to have multiple event handlers and triggers, nesting one
+inside another.
 As an example, below the .on() event method is passed the hover argument, thus being called when hovering over any element with the class of pagination.
-Upon calling the .on() event the .click() event is called on the anchor with the up ID.
+Upon calling the .on() event the .click() event is called on the anchor with the up ID.</p>

 ```
  1  $('.pagination').on('hover', function(event){